cptcr/discord-development/handler/README.md

 This project is licensed under the Apache 2.0 License which is a permissive free software license written by the Apache Software Foundation. <br>
 The license allows users to freely use, modify, and distribute the software. <br>
 https://www.apache.org/licenses/LICENSE-2.0

+# INFORMATION
+IF YOU HAVE ANY ISSUE PLEASE OPEN AN ISSUE ON GITHUB, IF YOU HAVE AN ISSUE AND A SOLUTION PLEASE OPEN A PULL REQUEST.